Tejas209/Druva-Assignments/README.md

 **Assignment 2 & 3** - Create a POM automation framework for any web based application and implement data driven testing in it.
-Download the excel "PythonDemo.xlsx" and update the path in TestData/HomePageData.py Go till the tests folder path and run test_HomePage using py.test -s -v command
+Download the excel "PythonDemo.xlsx" and update the path in TestData/HomePageData.py Go till the tests folder path on terminal and run test_HomePage using py.test -s -v command

 **Assignment 4** - Read values from dynamic table and print all values Run "A4.py"